Flexiheat UKIndirect vented hot water cylinders

 Because they rely on a loft cold-water cistern and gravity instead of a sealed mains-pressure installation with the additional safety components unvented indirect cylinder systems need, vented cylinders are generally less expensive than unvented cylinders, and the entire system is usually simpler and cheaper to install.

 An indirect vented cylinder is required for a solid-fuel boiler.
 In practice most hot water installations are open-vented because solid fuel keeps producing heat after the fire is established, so overheating protection is critical for these indirect cylinders.
+Thus, you must use an open-vented indirect hot water cylinder on solid fuel heat sources.

 Our vented indirect hot water cylinder range is manufactured in the highest quality duplex stainless steel and comes supplied with factory-fitted insulation for very low heat loss.
 Thus, these indirect vented cylinders have an ErP energy efficiency rating of Class “A” for the 200 to 500 litre models.